venish-karan/venish-karan/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on a full-stack ecommerce website.
+### Hi there 👋

-- 🌱 I’m currently learning HTML, CSS, JavaScript, SQL, Django.
+- 🌱 I’m currently learning JavaScript, MYSQL, node.js and as usual java
-- 🌱 I’m currently learning java programming language.
+- 👯 I’m looking to collaborate on web dev projects.